microsoft/DirectX-Specs/README.md

 [docs.microsoft.com](https://docs.microsoft.com/en-us/windows/desktop/directx) with a
 behind-the-scenes look at how each feature was described during the design process between Microsoft and our IHV partners.
-These specs are not the best place to start if you are new to DirectX and wanting to learn the API, but can be useful to expert users who want to see the same level of detail that was necessary while implementing each feature.
+These specs are not the best place to start if you are new to DirectX and wanting to learn the API, but can be useful for expert users who want to see the same level of detail that was necessary while implementing each feature.

 Note that some of this material (especially in older specs) may not have been kept up to date with changes that occurred since the spec was written.

+This material is presented with different interfaces at two different URLs:
+* To read the specs, use [https://microsoft.github.io/DirectX-Specs](https://microsoft.github.io/DirectX-Specs)
+* To view history, clone, file an issue or prepare a pull request, use [https://github.com/Microsoft/DirectX-Specs](https://github.com/Microsoft/DirectX-Specs)

 ## Direct3D 12